ISCDtoolbox/Commons/README.md

 ```
 sudo make install
 ```
+If an error occurs during the installation process, it is recommended to delete the content of the *build/* directory (follow the end of the next section description if you are not familiar with Linux) and start again the `cmake ..` and `make` commands, which only generated files in this local directory.

 ### Installation paths
 By typing `make install` in a command prompt, the Commons library will be installed by default in a *lib/iscd/* subdirectory of your *HOME* directory.
-You can type
+You can type in a command prompt
 ```
 echo ${HOME}
 ```
-in a command prompt to get the full absolute path of your *HOME* directory.
+to get the full absolute path of your *HOME* directory.
 Similarly, the public header files related to the Commons library will be installed by default in a *include/iscd/Commons/* subdirectory of your *HOME* directory.

 If one wants to change the installation paths for the Commons library and associated public header files, one has to modify the *CMakeLists.txt* file